What is the DUI Hotel Program in Pittsburgh, PA?

 Many people facing a first-time DUI in Pennsylvania think they’ll be heading to jail as part of their sentence.
 In fact, many Pennsylvanians do face incarceration times for their DUI offense and take on hefty fines, ranging from hundreds to thousands of dollars, to boot.
 But not everyone ends up in jail.
 In Allegheny County, a special program has been created to keep people out of jail, known as the DUI Alternative Jail Program.

 Under the DUI Alternative Jail Program, first-time DUI offenders are placed in special hotels—known as “DUI hotels”—where they take part in treatment programs.
 Given the relative comfort of a hotel compared with a jail cell, and given that the DUI Alternative Jail Program takes only a weekend to complete, Pittsburgh DUI hotels have grown in popularity amongst those facing first-time DUI convictions.

-DUI Hotels—A Second Choice for DUI Offenders
+DUI Hotels—A Second Choice for DUI Offenders in PA

 In Allegheny County, first-time DUI offenders have a new way of fulfilling their DUI sentences.
 Now, first-time DUI offenders can serve mandatory jail terms in hotels.
 By completing a three-day treatment program through the DUI Alternative Jail Program, offenders can take part in evaluations, drug and alcohol education, and treatment sessions in a hotel setting over a single weekend, rather than over the course of weeks from inside a jail.